Quantum Theory, Spectroscopy and Bonding

 Assessment

-• 50% Final examination (excludes Quantum theory and atomic structure lectures)
+• 60% Final examination (excludes Quantum theory and atomic structure)

 • 20% Open book test (Quantum theory and atomic structure lectures only)